The Legend of Gator Face: Reception

 TV Guide wrote that the film was a "blatant rip-off" of E.T., but was "a surprisingly effective children's movie nevertheless."
 They wrote that the story had the usual cliche lessons for children toward teaching tolerance, but that it was not "too preachy or heavy-handed" and that "the emphasis is on lighthearted adventure from a child's point-of-view".
 They noted that the film was a bit lengthy, but that "the direction is competent and the cast is likable".
 John J. O'Connor of The New York Times noted that Showtime "strengthened its first-rate record" of providing "innovative, commercial-free family product at dependable times" by its release of The Legend of Gator Face.

 Recognition

-In 1997 The Legend of Gator Face was nominated for a Daytime Emmy for Paul Winfield for Outstanding Performer in a Children's Special.
+In 1997 The Legend of Gator Face was nominated for a Daytime Emmy Award for Paul Winfield for Outstanding Performer in a Children's Special.